Take a 4WD journey through some of Queensland’s most remote and beautiful national parks.

-If you're a well-prepared and experienced driver, and up for a challenge, here’s a selection of the best 4WD experiences on offer around the State!
+If you're a well-prepared and experienced driver, and up for a challenge, here’s a selection of some of the best 4WD experiences on offer around the State!

 Sand and surf in the South East

-Head for the endless beautiful beaches and sandy inland roads of Moreton, Bribie and K’gari (Fraser) islands.
-Whether it’s a day trip or a week of camping with the kids, our islands provide the perfect getaway.
+Head for the endless beautiful beaches and sandy inland roads of Gheebulum Kunungai (Moreton), Bribie and K’gari islands.
+Whether it’s a day trip or a week of camping with the kids, these island parks provide the perfect getaway.
 And they are so easily accessible from the city!
-Bribie is less than an hour from Brisbane and connected to the mainland by road bridge, while K’gari and Moreton are well-connected to the mainland with barge services.
+Bribie is less than an hour from Brisbane and connected to the mainland by road bridge, while K’gari and Gheebulum Kunungai are well-connected to the mainland with barge services.

-Coastal mainland parks, such as Cooloola, also offer find sun, surf and sand—the quintessential Queensland holiday!
-Cruise the majestic beaches and tackle the challenging sandy inland tracks exploring diverse landscapes.
+Coastal mainland parks, such as the Cooloola, section of Great Sandy National Park, also offer sun, surf and sand—the quintessential Queensland holiday!
+Cruise the majestic beaches and tackle the challenging sandy inland tracks, exploring diverse landscapes.

-The gorges and lush forests of Conondale National Park in the rugged Conondale Range of the Sunshine Coast hinterland offer scenic 4WD experiences as you traverse Booloumba Creek Road.
+The gorges and lush forests of Conondale National Park in the rugged Conondale Range of the Sunshine Coast hinterland offer scenic 4WD experiences as you traverse Booloumba Creek and Sunday Creek roads.
 The scenic forest drives of Mount Mee in D’Aguilar also offer adventurous 4WD experiences as you navigate through picturesque native and plantation forests.

 Then, in the southern inland, is the rugged wilderness of Sundown National Park.
-Withforested ranges, ,spectacular gorges, sharp ridges and peaks to explore, you feel as though you’ve really got away from it all—and you have!
+With forested ranges, spectacular gorges, sharp ridges and peaks to explore, you'll feel as though you’ve really got away from it all—and you have!

 Discover amazing geological formations, fascinating history and First Nations peoples culture in Carnarvon National Park's Mount Moffatt, Salvator Rosa and Ka Ka Mundi sections in central Queensland.
 Explore remote and diverse landscapes with sandy river valleys, grassy woodlands and striking outcrops of sculpted sandstone with formations like Marlong Arch.

-Venture to the far west of Queensland’s remote Outback and discover our largest national park— Munga-Thirri (formerly Simpson Desert)—with its red sand dunes, ironstone pebbles, grey-green spinifex and clear blue skies.
+Venture to the far west of Queensland’s remote Outback and discover our largest national park—Munga-Thirri—with its red sand dunes, ironstone pebbles, grey-green spinifex and clear blue skies.
 What seasoned four-wheel driver can resist the challenge of crossing the Simpson Desert?

 Journey to the top

-A mecca for adventurous four-wheel drivers!
-Cape York Peninsula features landscapes of unsurpassed beauty and immense diversity, rich with Aboriginal culture and fascinating history.
-See picturesque lakes carpeted in colourful lilies at Rinyirru (Lakefield) National Park (CYPAL), try fishing at Oyala Thumotang National Park (CYPAL), go wildlife watching at Kutini-Payamu (Iron Range) National Park (CYPAL) and refresh in the croc-free freshwater creeks at Eliot Falls in Heathlands Resources Reserve on your way to the very ‘tip’ of Australia.
-The best time to visit is during the dry season (May to October) and remember to be crocwise in croc country.
+A mecca for adventurous four-wheel drivers—Cape York Peninsula features landscapes of unsurpassed beauty and immense diversity, rich with fascinating history and culture of our First Nations peoples.
+See picturesque lakes carpeted in colourful lilies at Rinyirru (Lakefield) National Park (CYPAL), try fishing at Oyala Thumotang National Park (CYPAL), go wildlife watching at Kutini-Payamu (Iron Range) National Park (CYPAL) and get some stunning camera shots of the cascading freshwater creeks at Eliot and Twin falls in Heathlands Resources Reserve on your way to the very ‘tip’ of Australia.
+The best time to visit is during the dry season (May to October) and remember to be Crocwise in Croc Country.

 Access and permits